DavidcD8/InventoryTrackerGoogleSheets/README.md

 6. Remove Item:

 Verify that you can remove an existing item from the inventory.
-Check that the program provides confirmation messages before proceeding with the removal.
 Check the Google Sheets document to ensure the item has been removed correctly.

 7. Print Inventory: